opentripplanner/helsinki2025/index.md

 - Frontend & UX
 - Analytics & Planning

-A full schedule of talks will be published soon.

 Monday and Tuesday will be held at

 VR Offices ([OSM](https://www.openstreetmap.org/way/445089820), [Google Maps](https://maps.app.goo.gl/Chwx64ioQZSgRzG28))